-- If you want to export report data, you'll need Apple Numbers v3.5 or Microsoft Excel: Mac 2011. - If you want to email forms from QuickBooks (like invoices and sales receipts), you must have Apple Mail, Microsoft Outlook for Mac v15, or Microsoft Outlook: Mac 2011. - If you want to print checks, use Intuit Checks.
-(Canadian Image Ready Cheques are not supported.) - If you want to add reminders to your calendar, synchronize addresses, or use other QuickBooks features that use Calendar, Messages, and Contacts, you're all set because you installed these when you installed Mac OS X. - QuickBooks for Mac 2016 imports from QuickBooks for Windows 2014, 2015, and 2016. - QuickBooks for Mac 2016 exports to QuickBooks for Windows 2016.
+- If you want to export report data, you'll need at least Apple Numbers v3.5, Microsoft Excel 2016, or Mac Office365. - If you want to email forms from QuickBooks (like invoices and sales receipts), you must have at least Apple Mail, Microsoft Outlook 2016, or Mac Office365. - If you want to print checks, use Intuit Checks.
+(QuickBooks doesn't support Canadian Image Ready Cheques.) - If you want to add reminders to your calendar, synchronize addresses, or use other QuickBooks features that use Calendar, Messages, and Contacts, you're all set because you installed these when you installed macOS. - QuickBooks Desktop for Mac 2019 imports from QuickBooks for Windows 2016 and 2018. - QuickBooks Desktop for Mac 2019 exports to QuickBooks for Windows 2019.

-Installing and Upgrading QuickBooks
+Installing and upgrading QuickBooks